quicwg/ops-drafts/draft-ietf-quic-applicability.md

 ## Here There Be Dragons

-Retransmission or (malicious) replay of data contained in 0-RTT resumption packets could cause the server side to receive two copies of the same data.
+Retransmission or (malicious) replay of data contained in 0-RTT packets could cause the server side to receive two copies of the same data.
-Data sent during 0-RTT resumption also cannot benefit from perfect forward secrecy (PFS).

-Data in the first flight sent by the client in a connection established with 0-RTT MUST be idempotent (as specified in Section 5.6 in {{!QUIC-TLS}}).
-Applications MUST be designed, and their data MUST be framed, such that multiple reception of idempotent data is recognized as such by the receiver.
-Applications that cannot treat data that may appear in a 0-RTT connection establishment as idempotent MUST NOT use 0-RTT establishment.
-For these reason the QUIC transport SHOULD provide some or all of the following interfaces to applications:

-* indicate if 0-RTT support is in general desired, which implies that lack of PFS is acceptable for some data;

-* an indication when 0RTT data for both egress and ingress, so that both sender and receiver understand the properties of the communication channel when the data is sent; and/or

-* whether rejected 0-RTT data should be retransmitted or withdrawn.
+Application data sent by the client in 0-RTT packets could be processed more than once if it is replayed.
+Applications need to be aware of what is safe to send in 0-RTT.
+Application protocols that seek to enable the use of 0-RTT need a careful analysis and a description of what can be sent in 0-RTT; see Section 5.6 of {{!QUIC-TLS}}.

+In some cases, it might be sufficient to limit application data sent in 0-RTT to that which only causes actions at a server that are known to be free of lasting effect.
+Initiating data retrieval or establishing configuration are examples of actions that could be safe.
+Idempotent operations - those for which repetition has the same net effect as a single operation - might be safe.
+However, it is also possible to combine individually idempotent operations into a non-idempotent sequence of operations.

+Once a server accepts 0-RTT data there is no means of selectively discarding data that is received.
+However, protocols can define ways to reject individual actions that might be unsafe if replayed.

-Some TLS implementations may offer replay protection, which may mitigate some of these issues.
+Some TLS implementations and deployments might be able to provide partial or even complete replay protection, which could be used to manage replay risk.

 ## Session resumption versus Keep-alive {#resumption-v-keepalive}